floriank/blog/content/post/using-phoenix-with-docker-part-3-containerization.md

 That reduces the `web` images size **by about 4MB**, as the `node_modules` are not needed in the image.
 Woah.

-The problem here is that we are using a full [Ubuntu image](https://github.com/floriank/kitteh-phoenix/blob/08-serving-static-content/Dockerfile#L1) (which I chose for convenience reasons, like installing via `apt-get`).
+The problem here is that we are using a full [Ubuntu image](https://github.com/floriank/kitteh-phoenix/blob/08-serving-static-content/Dockerfile#L1) (which I chose for convenience reasons like installing via `apt-get`).
 For procatical purposes we should probably use an [alpine](http://www.alpinelinux.org/)-based image to build our application container.

-There is also SSL yet, we're purely on HTTP - which is not a production setup I would endorse in 2016.
+There is also SSL yet, we're purely on relying on HTTP - which is not a production setup I would endorse in 2016.

 Finally, our main attention should probably also focus on removing items from the codebase in the web container that we do not need - mainly the actual codebase, as Elixir compiles to BEAM code and we would only need that.
+Just for comparison, we are talking about 18MB in the case of kitteh.

 It depends on how much convenience you want - ultimately, reducing tha base image size should be the **first** goal in my opinion.

 <a name="conclusion"></a>
 ## Conclusion

-If you read this far - thanks! i hope you found the material I provided interesting and you can take something away for your own projects.
+If you read this far - thanks!
+I hope you found the material I provided interesting and you can take something away for your own projects.

-If there is questions for this particular series, you can either write me an email or use [the issues for the project on Github](https://github.com/floriank/kitteh-phoenix/issues).
+If there are questions for this particular series, you can either write me an email or use [the issues for the project on Github](https://github.com/floriank/kitteh-phoenix/issues).
 Being not a very skillful Elixir developer, I am always thankful for [Pull Requests](https://github.com/floriank/kitteh-phoenix/pulls) and comments.

 You have reached the end of this series.
 You might be interested in [how everything started]({{< ref "using-phoenix-with-docker-part-1-introduction.md" >}}) and how it [turned out to be implemented after all]({{< ref "using-phoenix-with-docker-part-2-implementation.md" >}}).